Back to main

 Ian Santo Domingo, MBA

-Managing Director, Research Business Unit Ian has been leading teams in the association industry for almost twenty years, including a decade of leading auditing efforts for a tech industry event with hundreds of...
+Ian has been leading teams in the association industry for over two decades, including a decade of leading auditing efforts for a tech industry event with hundreds of thousands in attendance.
+He embraces the...

 see full bio